TYPE DESIGN INFORMATION PAGE last updated on Fri Jul 3 16:40:36 EDT 2015

 Graham Meade and Joanne Quinn designed Curlmudgeon, CurlmudgeonHollow, CurlmudgeonHollowItalic, CurlmudgeonItalic, CurlmudgeonWideside.

 Senior designer at Interbrand Sydney who was born in Brazil.
 For Melbourne Theatre Company (MTC) he created MTC Neon (2013, with Chris Maclean).

 Designer and illustrator in Sydney, who created a typographic poster called Chicago Typography Skyline (2012).

 Joe Scerri Design

 Joe A. Scerri is a British born Maltese-Australian graphic designer based in Zürich Switzerland.
 Since graduating with a diploma from Central Metrolpolitan College of Visual Art in Perth Western Australia in 1990, he has worked in publishing, multimedia, advertising and design, both in Sydney and in Basel.
-For the Spanish magazine Neo2, Joe Scerri created the free experimental dotted line face Kassette (2006).
-In 2005, he made the experimental face Faena (no download).
+For the Spanish magazine Neo2, Joe Scerri created the free experimental dotted line typeface Kassette (2006).
+In 2005, he made the experimental typeface Faena (no download).
 [Google] [More] ⦿

 John Rade Fonts

 In 2009, John Rade Fonts was established as an independent foundry by John Rade from Melbourne.
 John had 15 years experience in advertising and branding.
 His first font is Paperocked (2009).
 This was followed by Jazzbang Inca (2009).